OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-02.md

 ## 2 Samuel 2:2

-So David went up there, and his two wives also, Ahinoam the Jezreelitess and Abigail the widow of Nabal the Carmelite.
+So David went up there, accompanied by his two wives: Ahinoam of Jezreel and Abigail, who had been the wife of Nabal the Carmelite.

 ## 2 Samuel 2:3